 It is generally seen that personal laws of all religions are prejudicial towards ladies.
 Men are normally conceded upper special status in issues of succession and inheritance.
 Uniform civil code will bring both men and women at par.

 A contemporary India is an absolutely new society with 55% of its populace is underneath 25 years old.
 Their social states of mind and yearnings are formed by all-inclusive and worldwide standards of equality, humanity, and modernity.
-Their perspective of shedding identity based on any religion must be given a genuine thought in order to use their maximum capacity towards country building.
+Their perspective of shedding identity-based on any religion must be given a genuine thought in order to use their maximum capacity towards the country building.

 Existing personal laws are chiefly founded on the privileged patriarchal ideas of the general public in all religions.
 The interest of UCC is typically made by wronged women as a substitute for existing personal laws as patriarchal and orthodox individuals still consider the reforms in personal laws will crush their holiness and sanctity and oppose it abundantly.

-- View of UCC as infringement on religious freedom:
+View of UCC as an infringement on religious freedom

 Numerous people group, especially minority networks see Uniform Civil Code as an infringement on their rights to religious freedom.
 They expect that a common code will disregard their customs and force rules which will be primarily managed, dictated and impacted by the majority religious communities.

-Such a code, in its true soul, must be realised by acquiring unreservedly from various personal laws, rolling out steady improvements in every, issuing legal declarations guaranteeing gender equality, and embracing sweeping understandings on marriage, maintenance, adoption, and succession by recognising the advantages that one community anchors from the others.
-This undertaking will be very demanding, time and human resource wise.
+Such a code, in its true soul, must be realized by acquiring unreservedly from various personal laws, rolling out steady improvements in every, issuing legal declarations guaranteeing gender equality, and embracing sweeping understandings on marriage, maintenance, adoption, and succession by recognizing the advantages that one community anchors from the others.
+This undertaking will be very demanding, time and human resource-wise.
 The government ought to be sensitive and unprejudiced at each progression while managing the majority and minority issues.
 Else, it may end up being more catastrophic taking the form of communal violence.

-Current foundations should be modernised, democratised and reinforced for this change.
+Current foundations should be modernized, democratized and reinforced for this change.
 Earnest endeavours towards women empowerment must be taken for women of all religions

 The plural democratic system is an identity of the cutting edge India.
-In this manner, endeavours ought to be centered around harmony in plurality than cover uniformity for prospering Indian democracy.
+In this manner, endeavours ought to be centred around harmony in plurality than cover uniformity for prospering Indian democracy.